-This series has been following me for decades, and I still come back to it.
-It works like a source to myself, my identity as a woman, but also like a straw to our collective experiences.
+“FEMINA MANTRA” has been following me for decades, and I still come back to it.
+It works like a source to my identity as a woman, but also like a straw to our collective experiences.

-Like Carl Jung expresses it, we have an access to the collective unconscious.
+According to Carl Gustav Jung we all have access to the collective unconscious.
 Humans experience five main types of instinct: hunger, sexuality, activity, reflection, and creativity.

 I am thinking of the little prehistoric figurines, and of carvings patiently cut into stones.
-We do not know their message, but for me it means that our ancestors believed in the visual language, in the power of the drawing and the sculpture.
-This time consuming activity had a strong meaning.
-Today we use visual messages to all kind of information, but do we really connect to visual expressions?
+We do not know their message, but to me it means that our ancestors believed in the visual language, in the power of the drawing and the sculpture.
+Today we use visual messages to all kind of information, but do we really deeply connect to visual expressions?

-I have often wondered why the most important part of life, giving birth is neglected in todays art.
+I wonder why the most important part of life, giving birth, is neglected in todays art.
 We find pictures of the sexual act, but giving birth is ignored.
-Women and their life, their activities and tasks have been a neglected part of our history.
 Do really “mankind” regard birth as a female thing, not worth focusing on?

-Strong feelings and life changing experiences in a small format.
+Strong feelings and life changing experiences in an intimate format.

-This series of little prints were done in a periode of my life when I was really ill, and could not get on my feet working with art as I used to.
-I had given birth to our youngest son, and this was so strong in me, it had to be expressed.
-I started this series of linocuts, “inked them up” with my fingers.
-They are my reference to the most important happenings in my life, giving birth to my sons.
+The series below were done in a periode of my life when I was ill, and could not get on my feet working with art as I used to.
+Two years before I had given birth to our youngest son, and this existential transcendence was so strong in me, it had to be expressed.
+I started this series of small scale linocuts, “inked them up” with my fingertips.
+They are my reference to the most important happenings in my life, giving birth to our sons.